renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.variable.rst

 The last creates a new one since the constructor is invoked directly.

 The distinction does not matter in most cases, but it is important when loading the data from different files.
-Orange uses the `make` constructor when loading data.
+Arithmos uses the `make` constructor when loading data.

 Base class